trunk-io/docs/flaky-tests/generating-junit-reports.md

 $ PLAYWRIGHT_JUNIT_OUTPUT_NAME=test-results.xml npx playwright test --reporter=junit
 ```

-This will output a results file at `./test-results.xml`.
+This will output a `test-results.xml` file in the working directory.
 To further configure the reporter, consult the [Playwright documentation](https://playwright.dev/docs/test-reporters#junit-reporter).

 ## CTest
 TODO